-Porth Iago, Porthor (Whistling Sands), Abersoch, Aberdaron, Nefyn, the famous Ty Coch Inn at Porthdinllaen (third best beach bar in the world) and all the beautiful sandy beaches of the peninsula are all close at hand with the nearest beach being less than three miles away.
+Porth Iago, Porthor (Whistling Sands), Porth Neigwl, Abersoch, Aberdaron, Nefyn, the famous Ty Coch Inn at Porthdinllaen (third best beach bar in the world) and all the beautiful sandy beaches of the Peninsula are all close at hand with the nearest beach being less than three miles away.

 2 miles from site

 Porth Iago (pronounced 'ee-argo') is a small, picturesque bay of sand on the north-western coast of the Llyn Peninsula.
 It's backed by a grassy bank and situated between the headlands of Dinas (to the north side) and Graig Ddu.
 The car park is just above the beach, and reached via a private track through Ty Mawr farm which has a P&D machine for parking.
 Access to the shore is down a steep sandy path.
 Dogs are allowed, but must be in vehicles passing through the farm.
 It's a very sheltered beach, and good for sunbathing and swimming.

 3 miles from site

 Known for its famous ‘Whistling Sands’, this secluded gem of a beach is one of our most perfect beaches in Wales and only 2.5 miles form Glampio Coed.
 You cannot help but be captivated by its beauty.
 Explore a great family beach and enjoy a great place to relax.